Enable Customer Profiles for your Amazon Connect instance - Amazon Connect

 All data at rest for Customer Profiles is encrypted under the KMS key you choose.
 Your customer managed key is created, owned, and managed by you.
 You have full control over the KMS key (AWS KMS charges apply).

 If you choose to set up a KMS key where someone else is the administrator, it must have a policy that allows kms:GenerateDataKey, kms:CreateGrant, and kms:Decrypt permissions to the Customer Profiles service principal.
 For information about how to change a key policy, see Changing a key policy in the AWS Key Management Service Developer Guide.
-In addition, to prevent cross-service impersonation, see Cross-service confused deputy prevention for sample policies that you should apply.
+In addition, to prevent cross-service impersonation, see Cross-service confused deputy prevention in AWS for sample policies that you should apply.

 Enable Customer Profiles, and specify a dead-letter queue and KMS key